auth0/docs/articles/quickstart/spa/jquery/04-authorization.md

 ---
 title: Authorization
-description: This tutorial demonstrates how to add authorization and access control to your application.
+description: This tutorial demonstrates how to add authorization and access control to a jQuery application.
 budicon: 546
 github:
   path: 04-Authorization